 Atlanta, GA 30303-3531

-ReCART PILOT INCENTIVIZED RECYCLING PROGRAM
+INCENTIVIZED RECYCLING PROGRAM

 The City of Atlanta appreciates all of customers who participated in the ReCART (Rewards for Collecting All Recyclables Together) Curbside Recycling Pilot Project!
 ReCART was a pilot program to measure change in recycling habits of an initial 10,000 city households to determine the viability of a citywide program to increase recycling through incentives.
 The success of the pilot spearheaded expanded recycling efforts citywide!
 Stay tuned as the City continues to advance recycling.
-Plans are underway for a new incentivized program to be announced in 2013.
+Plans are underway for a new incentivized program to be announced.

 Recycling collection is the same day as garbage collection.
 Please use a City-issued recycling bin or a larger bin clearly labeled "RECYCLING".